 The design is just a way to facilitate consumption and interaction with the content.

 The content is there to meet the visitor’s needs and most of all…

 Compel the visitor to take action!

 That is the real purpose of a website: To get a visitor, a stranger, someone who doesn’t know about you and your business to take the next step.

 We work with a lot of companies in the service industry, so typically the action we want visitors to take is to fill out a contact form.
 Getting the visitor to contact you is the name of the game.
 Otherwise, what’s the point in having a great looking site if it doesn’t generate new business for you?

 So there you have it, the purpose of a website is to turn visitors into prospects.
 And the way to do this is to identify the major user types visiting your site, speak to their needs and give them a clear action step to take next.

-Speaking of taking action, if you’re looking for help with your website project read below about our Free Mockup Offer and how we will make a mockup of your new website before you sign or pay for anything.
+Speaking of taking action, if you’re looking for help with your b2b web design or financial services website design project read below about our Free Mockup Offer and how we will make a mockup of your new website before you sign or pay for anything.